-In 2020, six new staff registered for the program, bringing the total number of Green+Leaders at Providence to 37 since 2010.
-Providence has 15 active Green+Leaders.
+In 2020, seven new staff registered for the program, bringing the total number of Green+Leaders at Fraser Health to 170 since 2010.
+Fraser Health has 63 active Green+Leaders.
 The number of Green+Leaders trained throughout the year refers to those staff who have received online training to support their journey as a Green+Leader and is measured as a year-on-year proportional increase.
-This training isn't mandatory, but strongly recommended as a starting point to joining the program and having the knowledge and tools to implement initiatives that reduce the environmental impact of their workplace.
+This training isn't mandatory but is strongly recommended as a starting point to joining the program and having the knowledge and tools to implement initiatives that reduce the environmental impact of the workplace.